Summary

 - Collard SS, Ellis-Hill C 2017, ‘How do you exercise with epilepsy?
 Insights into the barriers and adaptations to successfully exercise with epilepsy’, Epilepsy and Behavior, vol. 70, part A, pp. 66–71.

-- Sports and activities, Epilepsy Action Australia.
+- Sports and exercise, Epilepsy Action Australia.

 - Pimentel J, Tojal R, Morgado J 2015, ‘Epilepsy and physical exercise’, Seizure, vol. 25, pp. 87–94.